- 15/10/2023

 Paracas is a town small enough that you can reach all places on foot.
 So there is no need to take a taxi or tuk-tuk to get around the town.

-For your trip to the Paracas National Reserve you have some options to choose from.
-You can visit the National Park by bike, buggy, scooter or with an organized bus tour to take you around.
-If you don’t mind driving, we would definitely recommend you to take a scooter.
+For your trip to the Paracas National Reserve, you have some options to choose from.
+You can visit the National Park by bike, buggy, scooter, or with an organized bus tour to take you around.
+If you don’t mind driving, we would recommend you take a scooter.
 While renting a bike is the more sustainable option it is quite a distance to visit all of the best places in the park, so it may not be suitable for everybody.

 When is the best time to visit Paracas?